 These days, robot design is less about the hardware and more about developing algorithms.
-As technology improves, it is becoming a powerful tool to positively impact the lives of people with disabilities.
+It is becoming a powerful tool in healthcare technology to positively impact the lives of people with disabilities.

 From precise technology to help blind children see again to mind-controlled mechanical limbs and wearable technology, machines are improving the quality of life and health outcomes for people.
 However, it’s not just a one-way relationship.
 People with disabilities are contributing to research and design for countless technology advances.